 Nonprofits, Student Groups, Governmental Entities, and Young Entrepreneurs must comply with the following:

 - Personnel must stay within the perimeters of their booth pace.
 Soliciting is prohibited.
 Market walk-throughs to recruit participants is prohibited.

-Onsite Market Rules
+Market Day Rules & Regulations

 - Alcohol and drugs: The consumption of alcoholic beverages or drugs is prohibited at the Market.